NUBIC/interleave/README.md

 * An application for managing longitudinal clinical research databases and registries that is based on the OHDSI/OMOP Common Data Model (CDM).
 * The application layers the following features on top of the CDM.
  * Multitenant housing of registries.
- * Enrichment of the CDM to include protected health imformation fields.
+ * Enrichment of the CDM to include protected health information fields.
  * Registry-scoped configuration of datapoints and the relationshpe between datapoints.
-Dynamic diplay of datapoints per peson per registry.
+Dynamic display of datapoints per peson per registry.
  * Datapoint restriction of the list of possible values of CDM concept ID values.
  * Provenance tracking per CDM entity back to source system rows.
- * Support for the incremental load of data from an outside source sytem.
+ * Support the incremental load of data from multiple outside source systems.
- * A user interface to allow for the creation 'ex nihlo' of any CDM entity.
+ * A user interface to allow for the creation 'ex nihlo' of standardized CDM clinical entities.
- * A user interface to allow for the overide of any externally imported CDM entity.
+ * A user interface to allow for the overide of externally imported CDM entities.

 * Why the name 'Interleve'?
   * Because clinical reserach databases and registries requrie the 'inteleaving' of manually created data and data automatically pulled from external systems (EHRs, billing/claims systems...)?
 Data must be stacked on top of each other and the provenance of each entity must be tracked.
 The data must be interleaved.